Nixon (company): Watches

+Though they previously made a smartwatch, Nixon no longer offers connected watches.

+Today, the most popular watches from the Nixon catalog include the Nixon 51-30 Chrono, the Nixon Sentry, and the Nixon Time Teller.
+These models are often refreshed in seasonal capsules, including collaborations and new colors.
+Each of these Nixon watches are analog.

+Clothing & Accessories

+In addition to men's and women's watches, Nixon offers a line of clothing and accessories.
+Items include shirts, sweatshirts, bags, hats, wallets and belts.

 Audio

 In 2009, Nixon released its first audio products with a line of headphones and has since expanded to include portable speakers.
+At the time of this writing, Nixon no longer sold any audio products.

 Events

 Nixon Surf Challenge

 The Nixon Surf Challenge started out as a group of Nixon team riders and has since developed into an annual invite-only event.

 Since 2000, Nixon has hosted the Surf Challenge near the Spanish/French border in San Sebastián, Spain and has featured a €10,000 prize purse.
 For its ten-year anniversary, the event was brought to Lofoten Islands, Norway.
 In 2012, the contest was brought to La Graciosa in the Canary Islands of Spain.

 Nixon Jibfest

 Jibbing is the snowboarding term for performing skateboarding-inspired tricks, like sliding on obstacles.
 Conversations to create the event first came to Nixon via Jeremy Jones, JP Walker, and Dave Downing in the late 90s ultimately resulting in the creation of the Nixon JibFest.